History of the Washington Commanders: 2011

-2012 season
+2012, division title

 The long-awaited arrival of the practice bubble at Redskins Park was completed in early 2012.
-Former Redskins defensive end, Phillip Daniels, was hired as the new Director of Player Development on February 17, 2012.
+Former Redskins defensive end, Phillip Daniels, was hired as the new director of player development on February 17, 2012.
 On March 2, 2012, the Redskins announced that they had placed a franchise tag on Fred Davis.
-On March 9, 2012, the Redskins agreed in principle to trade their first round (#6 overall) and second round (#39 overall) picks in the 2012 NFL Draft, as well as their first-round picks in the 2013 (#22 overall) and 2014 (#2 overall) NFL Drafts, to the St. Louis Rams for their second overall draft pick in 2012.
+On March 9, 2012, the Redskins agreed in principle to trade their first round (#6 overall) and second round (#39 overall) picks in the 2012 NFL draft, as well as their first-round picks in the 2013 (#22 overall) and 2014 (#2 overall) NFL Drafts, to the St. Louis Rams for their second overall draft pick in 2012.
 They proceeded to select Robert Griffin III, after the Indianapolis Colts selected Andrew Luck from Stanford University with the 1st overall pick.
 Griffin III would go on to complete 65.6% of his passes for 3,200 yards, 20 touchdowns, and only 5 interceptions while also having a 102.4 passer rating which would be the highest rookie QB passer rating in NFL history.
 Griffin III also rushed for 815 yards and 7 touchdowns becoming only the sixth quarterback in NFL history to rush for at least 800 yards, he also won the 2012 NFL Offensive Rookie of the Year Award for his outstanding play and was selected to his first Pro Bowl, but did not participate due to injury.
 On March 12, 2012, the NFL commission fined the Redskins $36 million in cap space over two years because of the organization's approach to structuring contracts in the 2010 NFL season, when there was no salary cap.
 On March 26, 2012, the Redskins and the Dallas Cowboys, who were penalized $10 million in cap space, filed a grievance against NFL and the NFLPA to attempt to overturn their cap space penalties.
 The joint grievance was dismissed on May 22, 2012.

 Pierre Garçon and Josh Morgan were the first two free agents signings that the Redskins made for the 2012 season.
 Veteran kicker Neil Rackers was also signed to compete with inconsistent starter, Graham Gano.
 The team re-signed defensive co-captain, London Fletcher, to a five-year deal that expires in two.
 The Redskins also proceeded to re-sign last season's starters, Tim Hightower, Will Montgomery, Adam Carriker, and Kory Lichtensteiger during the offseason.
 They decided to not re-sign LaRon Landry, making him the third player who was a first-round draft pick of the Washington Redskins to leave the team since the Shanahan administration; the first being Campbell (via trade) and the second being Rogers (via free agency).
 Landry would later sign a one-year deal with the New York Jets.